krahets/hello-algo/en/docs/chapter_tree/binary_search_tree.md

 ### 4. &nbsp; In-order traversal is ordered

-As shown in Figure 7-22, the in-order traversal of a binary tree follows the "left $\rightarrow$ root $\rightarrow$ right" traversal order, and a binary search tree satisfies the size relationship "left child node $<$ root node $<$ right child node".
+As shown in Figure 7-22, the in-order traversal of a binary tree follows the traversal order of "left $\rightarrow$ root $\rightarrow$ right," and a binary search tree satisfies the size relationship of "left child node $<$ root node $<$ right child node."

-This means that in-order traversal in a binary search tree always traverses the next smallest node first, thus deriving an important property: **The in-order traversal sequence of a binary search tree is ascending**.
+This means that when performing in-order traversal in a binary search tree, the next smallest node will always be traversed first, thus leading to an important property: **The sequence of in-order traversal in a binary search tree is ascending**.

 Using the ascending property of in-order traversal, obtaining ordered data in a binary search tree requires only $O(n)$ time, without the need for additional sorting operations, which is very efficient.